Dividend shares could be the best way to balance the needs of income for today with long-term capital growth for the future.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2020

 - 5 Stocks for Potentially Building Wealth After 50

-Motley Fool contributor Sebastian Bowen owns shares of Washington H. Soul Pattinson and Company Limited.
-The Motley Fool Australia owns shares of and has recommended Washington H. Soul Pattinson and Company Limited.
-The Motley Fool Australia has recommended Brickworks.
+Tristan Harrison owns shares of DUXTON FPO and Washington H. Soul Pattinson and Company Limited.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of Clover Limited.
+The Motley Fool Australia owns shares of and has recommended Transurban Group and Washington H. Soul Pattinson and Company Limited.
+The Motley Fool Australia has recommended Brickworks and DUXTON FPO.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.